it-novum/openitcockpit-agent-go/README.md

 | Verbose | 0 | 0 - 1 |
 | Debug | 0 | 0 -1 |

+## Windows ARM Support

+Windows ARM devices have to use 386 Version for now.
+Several libraries we're depending on require changes.

+* github.com/go-ole/go-ole
+* github.com/shirou/gopsutil/v3

+We could also do this, as the changes should be minor, but we don't have any test devices for this right now.

 ## Notes
 - https://github.com/kata-containers/govmm